kingjh/SafemathChecker/README.md

 * Windows, Linux

 ## Software requirement
-* Python3 with Anaconda lib
+* Python3 with Anaconda installed

 ## Logic
 Take the files in "./example" folder as an example ("./example/backup" stores the files before running the program, "./example/to_check" stores the files after running):